farestouazi/fares-snake/README_en.md

    C. LICENSE
       Description: project license

-2. List of files compressed in rolit.zip:
+2. List of files compressed in snake.zip:

    A. snake.py
       Description: main script of the game